frederic-perez/AmE-dictionary/data/idioms.md

 __ahead of__ _Energy talks look likely this week, ahead of the Monday deadline._
 __ahem, ahem__
 __ahoy there, me hearties__
+__ain’t it the truth__
+__ain’t__ _slang_ Contraction that can mean am not, are not, and is not.
+It can also mean have not, has not, do not, does not, or did not.
+It’s considered a no-no in formal writing.
 __air rage__ Sudden, unruly, and often violently aggressive behavior of a passenger aboard an airplane, generally while in the air, which puts the safety of other passengers, the crew, or the airplane at risk.
 The term is modeled on “road rage,” which is the equivalent behavior in relation to driving. _Airline crews are trained to diffuse incidents of air rage, which often start as minor disputes between passengers._
 __akin to (something)__ :three: Having similar properties, characteristics, or aspects to something; analogous to something.
 __al fresco__